 One thing I have learned about social media is that often the simplest strategy can be confusing.
-Such as hashtags, most people do not truly grasp that hashtags are conversations.
+Such as hashtags, most people do not truly grasp that they are conversations.
 I love to teach the value of using hashtags and the possibilities that these little nuggets present when an innovative strategy is applied.

 Let’s start at the beginning….

 What are Hashtags?

 Hashtags look like this #hashtag… A word, acronym or collection of characters preceded by (#).

 - You can follow company, resource, or location hashtags too (e.g. #Target #SmallBusiness #NYC).

 Hashtags are used on all social platforms and they are searchable too.
 A good rule of thumb for how many hashtags to use per platform is:

 - Facebook: 1-2 per post, but quite honestly they never took off on Facebook

 - Twitter: 1-2 per post and use in your bio

 - Instagram: you can use up to 30 hashtags per post, but base the number of hashtags on your desired end result – use a lot of hashtags if you want to be noticed in many conversations/audiences?
 Alternatively, if your goal is to target small groups of people/companies, use 5-6 specific hashtags to join conversations in a meaningful way.